SergioBenitez/unescape_zero_copy/README.md

 Unescapes strings with C-style escape sequences, written to minimize memory copying.
-Other crates (e.g. [`unescaper`](https://crates.io/crates/unescaper)) like to allocate every for every string, but most strings don't need any unescaping and so can be returned as-is.
+Other crates (e.g. [`unescaper`](https://crates.io/crates/unescaper)) like to allocate memory for every string, but most strings don't need any unescaping and so can be returned as-is.
 This library does that.

-Supports `no_std` by returning an iterator, or can return a `Cow` that allocates as needed with the `std` feature (enabled by default).
+Supports `no_std` by returning an iterator, or can return a `Cow` that allocates as needed with the `std` or `alloc` feature (`std` is enabled by default).

 ## Usage